matijapretnar/proofs/README.md

 Formalization of Eff in Twelf
 =============================

-This is a formalization of the basic properties of core Eff, which is a small fragment of the [Eff](http://www.eff-lang.org/) programming language.
+This is a formalization of the basic properties of core Eff, a small fragment of the [Eff](http://www.eff-lang.org/) programming language.
 Core Eff contains all the essential ingredients of Eff, except dynamic instance generation.

-The comments in the code serve mostly to highlight implementation details.
 For an explanation of the basic concepts of core Eff, please refer to:
-[An Effect System for Algebraic Effects and Handlers](http://arxiv.org/abs/1306.6316)
+[An Effect System for Algebraic Effects and Handlers](http://arxiv.org/abs/1306.6316) as the comments in the code serve only to highlight implementation details.

 The formalization is written in [Twelf](http://www.twelf.org/).
 To run it, just do the usual thing you do in Twelf.